-For Introduction to Anthropology 2020, after reading Tim Ingold’s “Taking Others Seriously” chapter, we read “Similarity & Difference” (26-51) in Anthropology: Why It Matters.
-I asked students to send me favorite sentences by e-mail or leave them in the Disqus comment section below, and I’ve tried to incorporate those favorite sentences in this summary.
+For several years in Introduction to Anthropology I assigned Tim Ingold’s Anthropology: Why It Matters.
+This page is a summary of chapter 2 “Similarity and Difference.”
+I asked students to send me favorite sentences by e-mail or leave them in the Disqus comment section, and I tried to incorporate those favorite sentences in the summary.
+This material was for Introduction to Anthropology 2020, after reading chapter 1, “Taking Others Seriously.”

 Are some more different than others?